HParker/sock-drawer/README.md

 # Sock::Drawer

 This gem allows message async message calls to subscribed listeners.
-Messages can be fired between ruby objects or to listening websocket connections.
+Messages can be fired between ruby objects or to websocket connections.

 ## Installation